GolamRashed/DFT-BCC-Fe/DOS/README.md

-Density of States (DOS) of optimized coordinates and lattice parameters.
+Density of States (DOS) calculation with optimized coordinates and lattice parameters.